hoogenbj/countary/docs/budgets.markdown

 be replaced every 5 years!) or maybe a new washing machine.
 Or perhaps you need to save for your child's university education.
 Set up the budget and estimate how many months you have before you need to start spending the money.
 Divide that into the total and you will have the amount you need to put away every month to save for it.
+It is still worth doing if you can only save for a part of the full sum.

 ## Monthly budgets
 Monthly budgets are covered last not because they are less important, but perhaps they